Do investors need to be concerned about Celularity Inc. (CELU)?

-As of Monday, Celularity Inc.’s (NASDAQ:CELU) stock closed at $2.00, down from $2.03 the previous day.
-While Celularity Inc. has underperformed by -1.48%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, CELU fell by -71.87%, with highs and lows ranging from $13.19 to $1.67, whereas the simple moving average fell by -62.13% in the last 200 days.
+Celularity Inc. (NASDAQ:CELU) marked $1.44 per share on Monday, down from a previous closing price of $1.75.
+While Celularity Inc. has underperformed by -17.71%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, CELU fell by -79.37%, with highs and lows ranging from $13.19 to $1.67, whereas the simple moving average fell by -72.39% in the last 200 days.

 China Can't Stop US$0.25 Stock from Mining Ultra-Rare Metal